williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 * Requires [URL encoding](http://en.wikipedia.org/wiki/Percent-encoding).
 For example, `search=profile.department eq "Engineering"` is encoded as `search=profile.department%20eq%20%22Engineering%22`.
 Examples use cURL-style escaping instead of URL encoding to make them easier to read.
-* Queries data from a replicated store, so changes aren't always immediately available in search results.
+* Queries data from a replicated store, so changes aren&#8217;t always immediately available in search results.
-Don't use search results directly for record updates, as the data might be stale and therefore overwrite newer data (data loss).
+Don&#8217;t use search results directly for record updates, as the data might be stale and therefore overwrite newer data (data loss).
 Use an Id lookup for records that you update to ensure your results contain the latest data.
 * Searches many properties:
    - Any user profile property, including custom-defined properties